BenjaminTu/forge-prototype/README.md

 to run generated extension: ` python3 -m pip install . --verbose` (recommend using a virtual environment)

-all the generated files are in `./smithy-crt-test/build/smithyprojections/smithy-crt-test/apigateway/python-codegen/`
+all the library files for the extension are in `./smithy-crt-test/lib/`

+`aws.c` is generated and copied into the library

+The extensions are `aws` and `input_stream_py`